 Pett Village Hall, Pett Road, Pett

 This website has been designed to inform you how to make the most of the many services we provide at the surgery.
 A few moments spent familiarising yourself with this information will help us to give you the best service we can.
 We trust that you will find it helpful and informative.

 We would be grateful if you would complete this survey about your general practice.
 Feedback from this survey will let us see how we are doing.

 There has been a doctor’s practice here since the 1920s, but it became a four-doctor group in 1986 and more recently a six-doctor group.
 The practice is constantly changing and developing to provide our patients with the most up-to-date care in the National Health Service.
 We have an internal telephone exchange and we are fully computerised.

-Our staff of 10 receptionists, a team of practice nurses, a nurse practitioner, a team of dispensers and a practice manager, are there to help you.
+Our staff of receptionists, practice nurses, a nurse practitioner, dispensers and a practice manager, are here to help you.